-In this work, to study the distribution of $v_2$ we first use a simple model of heavy ion collision, the Elliptic-Power distribution together with the linear response of hydrodynamics.
+In this work, to study the distribution of $v_2$ we first use a simple model of heavy-ion collision, the elliptic-power distribution together with the linear response of hydrodynamics.
 It turns out that by considering $c_2\{2\}$ to $c_2\{8\}$, the only quantity which can be experimentally extracted from $v_2$ distribution would be the skewness.
 We also show that for $v_3$ distribution, both ratios $-(v_3\{4\}/v_3\{2\})^4$ and $4(v_3\{6\}/v_3\{2\})^6$ are indicating the deviation of $v_3$ distribution from Gaussianity.
-Similar quantities have been studied before in \cite{Bhalerao:2011bp,Giacalone:2017uqx}, however, here, we find their relation with standardized cumulants as well.
-In addition, we introduce a new distribution function $p(v_3)$ (see \eqref{aDistribution}) which has a small deviation from Gaussianity, identified by two standardized cumulants.
+Similar quantities have been studied before in Refs.~\cite{Bhalerao:2011bp,Giacalone:2017uqx}; however, here, we find their relation with standardized cumulants as well.
+In addition, we introduce a new parametrization for the distribution function $p(v_3)$ [see \eqref{aDistribution}] which has a small deviation from Gaussianity, identified by two standardized cumulants.
 These cumulants can be found by fitting the $v_3$ distribution with experimental data.
-Finally, in a more realistic model, we use iEBE-VISHNU event generator \cite{Shen:2014vra} and compare the kurtosis of $v_3$, found by event generator with that of obtained from experimental data.
+Finally, in a more realistic model, we use the iEBE-VISHNU event generator \cite{Shen:2014vra} and compare the kurtosis of $v_3$, found by an event generator with that of obtained from experimental data.

-\section{Elliptic-Power Distribution}
+\section{elliptic-power Distribution}

-In this section, we will review a simple and interesting model of the heavy-ion collision initial state, introduced in \cite{Danielewicz:1983we,Ollitrault:1992bk,Yan:2014afa}.
-Consider $N$ independent point-like sources distributed in a two dimensional plane with a 2D-Gaussian probability distribution.
+In this section, we will review a simple and interesting model of the heavy-ion collision initial state, introduced in References \cite{Danielewicz:1983we,Ollitrault:1992bk,Yan:2014afa}.
+Consider $N$ independent point-like sources distributed in a two-dimensional (2D) plane with a 2D Gaussian probability distribution.
 This distribution function could have different widths along two directions.
 We can imagine the sources as the location of nucleon-nucleon collision in the Glauber model.
-Using this distribution, as we will see in the following, one can find a distribution for the initial anisotropy $\ve_n$ which is called the Elliptic-Power distribution.
-Although this model is more simple than MC-Glauber \cite{Broniowski:2007nz,Alver:2008aq,Loizides:2014vua}, MC-KLN \cite{Kharzeev:2001yq,Kharzeev:2004if} and IP-Glasma \cite{Schenke:2012wb} models, it has been shown in \cite{Yan:2014afa} that the Elliptic-Power distribution fits perfectly with the $\ve_n$ distribution generated by the more complex models.
+Using this distribution, as we will see in the following, one can find a distribution for the initial anisotropy $\ve_n$ which is called the elliptic-power distribution.
+Although this model is more simple than the MC-Glauber \cite{Broniowski:2007nz,Alver:2008aq,Loizides:2014vua}, MC-KLN \cite{Kharzeev:2001yq,Kharzeev:2004if} and IP-Glasma \cite{Schenke:2012wb} models, it has been shown in Ref.~\cite{Yan:2014afa} that the elliptic-power distribution fits perfectly with the $\ve_n$ distribution generated by the more complex models.